Nike To Investigate Mary Cain's Claims Of Abuse At Its Nike Oregon Project

 "Part of me wonders if I had worked with more female psychologists, nutritionists and even coaches, where I'd be today," Cain says.
 "I got caught in a system designed by and for men which destroys the bodies of young girls.
 Rather than force young girls to fend for themselves, we have to protect them."

 After being off the track-and-field radar for several years, Cain ran a four-mile race on Mother's Day in Central Park.
-In an interview earlier this year, Cain discussed what she would write in a letter to her younger self.
+In an interview earlier this year, she talked about what she would write in a letter to her younger self.

 Here's part of what Cain told Citius Mag: